 Which you choose is up to you, however the impact on your business, if you make the wrong choice, could be disastrous.

+How long does SEO take to have an impact on your website?
 SEO takes time, months not days, not weeks but months.
 However, sometimes there are ways to “game” the system that can deliver results far more quickly.
 The downside is that doing this will be going against Google’s Best practice guidelines & will attract penalties from them.

 Yes, your website might rocket up the search engine results but, once your site has been identified as using unethical techniques,Google will apply a penalty.